mtanng9/02-mtang-professional-porfolio/README.md

 This is a web application is the portfolio to show off all of My My Tang's work during the course of the UPenn Fullstack Web Development curiculum.

 FIRST PROJECT:
-The Daring Dinosaurs Dictionary is a front-end development website that seamlessly integrates three powerful APIs: YouTube, Wikipedia, and Dictionary.
+The Daring Dinosaurs Dictionary is a website that seamlessly integrates three powerful APIs: YouTube, Wikipedia, and Dictionary.
 By leveraging the power of these APIs, the website enables users to effortlessly search for a word and receive a wealth of information, including its definition, related Wikipedia articles, and informative videos.
 The development of this website was motivated by a desire to create a valuable tool for English learners and anyone looking to expand their vocabulary.
 With the Daring Dinosaurs Dictionary, learning new words and concepts has never been easier or more engaging.

 Below is the revelant links to my first project.